Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Robert M. Knight, Jr. - Union Pacific Corp.

-We're comfortable with the guidance we've given of that two times but rest assured we're very focused on driving cash flow and that with higher cash flow we'll support higher levels of debt and that then supports higher levels of continued share repurchases.
+We're comfortable with the guidance we've given of that two times, but rest assured we're very focused on driving cash flow and that with higher cash flow we'll support higher levels of debt and that then supports higher levels of continued share repurchases.
 That's our focus.

 Ariel Luis Rosa - Bank of America Merrill Lynch